BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 This can be anything from the name of a file (as we've seen in "Basic Example 1", where we read our file into the variable `${INPUT}`), a number of string or even the output of unix command (more of those later)

----

-__NOTE: Special Variables__
+### Special Variables

-There are a number of special variables that can be used when writing bash scripts, and these have certain behaviours:
+Additionally, there are a number of special variables that can be used when writing bash scripts, and these have certain behaviours:

 - `$0` - The name of the Bash script.
 - `$1` -> `$9` - The first 9 arguments to the Bash script.